asterjdm/Cosmos-Search/README.md

 ## How Cosmos Search work ?
 To have good search results Cosmos search scarpe content of various website like Google, Wikipedia or StackOverFlow.
-Without using paid official api.
+Without using paid official APIs.

 ## Run locally
 ### Clone the repository :